Sakira-001/Global-Superstore-Dataset/README.md

 ---

 ## Recommendation
-1. Enhance Driver Awareness & Distraction Prevention Campaigns: Implementing stricter penalties for distracted driving and Conducting public awareness campaigns on focused driving and accident prevention.
-2. Improve Traffic Control & Law Enforcement: Increase traffic patrols in high-collision areas and Enforce speed limits, right-of-way laws, and lane discipline more strictly.
-3. Develop Safer Infrastructure for Cyclists & Pedestrians: Expand dedicated bike lanes and pedestrian-friendly zones and Install more traffic calming measures (e.g., speed bumps, pedestrian islands).
-4. Targeted Safety Measures in High-Collision Boroughs: Brooklyn & Queens: Implement city-wide road safety programs due to high fatalities.
-5.
+1. Analyze discount effectiveness and reduce excessive discounting that doesn’t lead to higher profits.
+Emphasize value and unique selling propositions instead.
+2. Review supply chain logistics in the U.S. to identify areas for cost reduction without affecting delivery times or customer satisfaction.
+3. Consider retiring, bundling, or repackaging poorly performing products like Tables and Machines in Southeast Asia to avoid recurring losses.

 ---

+## Conclusion
+This analysis provided valuable insights into the sales performance across different regions, customer segments, and product categories.
+While the United States remains the strongest market in terms of revenue and profit, high shipping costs and over-discounting present areas for improvement.
+Identifying underperforming subcategories and optimizing pricing strategies can help increase profitability globally.
+By focusing on high-performing segments like the Home Office category and refining regional product strategies, the company can enhance overall market efficiency and drive sustainable growth.
+---

 ## Author
 This project was created by Sakira, a data analyst with a strong background in data storytelling, dashboard design, and analytical problem-solving.
 I specialize in using tools like Excel, Power BI, and SQL to transform raw data into actionable insights.
 I'm passionate about building user-centric dashboards that reveal trends, improve decision-making, and create impact across various industries.. [[www.linkedin.com/in/sakira-daodu-b44666275](https://www.linkedin.com/in/sakira-daodu-b44666275/)].

----

-## Conclusion